Review – Marvel: Ultimate Alliance (Wii)

 If you look closely, you’ll notice some soldiers measuring their height relative to their enemies and others looking through their item packs for healing herbs.

 When I was younger I longed for complexity in games.
 I still enjoy titles on the more complicated side, but I can see the folly in demanding every game be dense and technical.
-In the strategy genre, for example, having thirty different stats and forty different abilities for each character, keeping track of height, distance, volume, HP, MP, TP, relative positioning, absolute positioning, and absolute relativism can be a fun time. → I’ll get a job later, for now I’m going to read this
+In the strategy genre, for example, having thirty different stats and forty different abilities for each character, keeping track of height, distance, volume, HP, MP, TP, relative positioning, absolute positioning, and absolute relativism can be a fun time. → Read more?
+No, I’ll read it all.

 Review – Harvest Moon DS